Antipodeans: History

-Manifesto
+The Antipodean Manifesto

 The Antipodean Manifesto was a reaction to the considerable public success of the museum exhibition, The New American Painting, an authoritative survey of abstract expressionism organised by New York's Museum of Modern Art, which was touring Europe over 1958–59.
 The Australian painters feared that American abstraction was becoming the new orthodoxy, and that intolerance towards the modernist figurative art they practiced was increasing internationally.

 Their manifesto therefore warned against the uncritical adoption by artists of overseas fashion, American abstract expressionism in particular.
 The manifesto took its central stand on the cardinal importance of the image:

 Critical reception

 The manifesto was seen by some local artists and critics at the time as a statement in favour of conservatism and reaction, and as a call to isolate Australia from international art.
 Their case was not helped by the fact that they were all enjoying some commercial success, as against their immediate rivals (the local abstractionists Roger Kemp, Leonard French, Inge King and George Johnson) who were struggling.
 Some members resigned from the Antipodeans group during the exhibition, and have viewed their participation in it with embarrassment ever since.